Technickel-Dev/baseline-mcp/baseline-mcp-video-script.md

 > })

 **Technickel (Voiceover):**
-My server uses the Model-Context Protocol—MCP for short.
+My server uses the Model-Context Protocol - MCP for short.
 The protocol turns that static map into a live expert you can talk to.
-It gives the AI a set of tools—not just to read the data, but to actively *work* with it.
-To query it, to compare it, to analyze it for you.
+It gives the AI a set of tools - not just to read the data, but to actively *work* with it.

 So instead of just looking at the map, you're asking your guide, "What's the quickest route?" or "Is it safe to cross that river?"
-You get answers, not just data points.

-This is what connects you to the *meaning* in the Baseline context, giving you the straight-up truth to cut through the noise and end decision fatigue for good.
+This is what connects you to the *meaning* in the Baseline context, giving you the straight-up truth to end decision fatigue for good.

 ---